andrewbranch/docs/modules/04_01_ESM-CJS-Interop.md

   end
 ```

-However, CommonJS modules (written as CommonJS, not as ESM transpiled to CommonJS) were already well-established in the Node ecosystem, so it was inevitable that modules written as ESM and transpiled to CJS would start “importing” modules written as CommonJS.
+However, CommonJS modules (written as CommonJS, not as ESM transpiled to CommonJS) were already well-established in the Node.js ecosystem, so it was inevitable that modules written as ESM and transpiled to CJS would start “importing” modules written as CommonJS.
 The behavior for this interoperability, though, was not specified by ES2015, and didn’t yet exist in any real runtime.

 ```mermaid
 graph TD